Pedal0/AlperAI/README.md

 - **Use Sample JSON Data**: Uses JSON files for data storage instead of a database.
 - **Extended Dependency Wait**: Adds extra delay after installing dependencies to ensure they are properly installed.

-## AI Agent Team Verification

-The application uses a team of specialized AI agents to verify and improve the generated code:

-1. **Project Manager Agent**: Coordinates the validation process and ensures overall project quality.
-2. **Frontend Developer Agent**: Focuses on improving UI/UX, HTML, CSS, and JavaScript code.
-3. **Backend Developer Agent**: Validates server-side code, APIs, and business logic.

-The agent team runs in the background after code generation and creates a `verification_complete.txt` file in the project directory when finished.

 ## Generation Process

 The system follows these steps to create your application: